We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Go to Allstate’s website, or call an agent.
 You can get quotes, apply for coverage, and even commit to a policy through Allstate’s website or over the phone with an agent.
 To start the process, visit their site or call an agent at 1 (877) 810-2920.

-Give Allstate your personal information.
+Enter your personal information.
 You’ll be prompted to fill in information like your name, date of birth, and where you live.

-Give them your vehicle info.
+Enter your vehicle info.
 Just like you filled out your personal information (or read it aloud to your agent over the phone), provide necessary information about your vehicle such as its make, model and year of manufacture.

 Fortunately, the initial application process is fairly simple and takes just a few minutes to complete online.
 Once this application is submitted, you can expect to receive a call from a qualified Allstate representative to discuss your specific insurance needs.